Medical Abortion

 How does a medical abortion work?

-What medications are used for medical abortion?
+What are the medications used in a medical abortion?

-Mifepristone and misoprostol are commonly used.
+Mifepristone and misoprostol are the most commonly used medications.

 Is a medical abortion painful?